wrightni/OSSP/readme.md

 ## Introduction

 Welcome to OSSP; a set of tools for detecting surface features in high resolution optical imagery of sea ice.
-The primary focus is on the differentiation of open water, melt ponds, and snow/ice.
+The primary focus is on the detection of and differentiation between open water, melt ponds, and snow/ice.

 The Anaconda distribution of Python is recommended, but any distribution with the appropriate packages will work.
 You can download Anaconda, version 2.7, here: https://www.continuum.io/downloads